xNaCly/xc/README.md

+> Please contribute new implementations or improve exisiting ones :)
 # xc
-xc - implementation of wc in various languages
+implementation of wc in various languages

 ## Languages:
 - [C](/C)